 Fortunately, we now use sterile, disposable filiform needles that are on average 0.003 inches in diameter.
 When blood is drawn or injections given at your local western physician’s office or hospital, hypodermic needles that are on average 0.01 inches in diameter are used.
 Acupuncture needles are quite comfortable which is why physical therapists desire to use these needles for dry needling.

 Moxibustion is a heating technique that was used as early as 500 BCE.
-The dried herb, Artemesia Vulgaris, from the mugwort family, is formed into a cone about as big as a piece of rice, and is burned on the patient’s body over an acupuncture point to circulate the qi and blood.
+The dried herb, Artemesia Vulgaris, from the mugwort family, is formed into a cone about as big as a piece of rice, and it is heated on the patient’s body over an acupuncture point to circulate the qi and blood.
 In the five element tradition of acupuncture, needles are often used in conjunction with the practice of moxibustion.
 In 2015, Artemesinin, a compound of this species of Artemesia was designated as a new class of anti-malarial agents, a nobel prized recognition.

 Chinese medicine has a starkly different philosophy from western medicine as western medicine often focuses on symptoms and suppresses them with pharmaceuticals.
 This often complicates the illness.
 In emergency cases, this may be necessary as we know that western medicine is by far advanced in emergency medicine and surgical treatments especially when immediate life is threatened.
 For preventative medicine, pain, and chronic illness, when immediate life is not threatened, Chinese medicine is a sophisticated system of healing that penetrates the physical, mental, and spirit levels of a person resulting in feelings of overall wellness, restful sleep, feelings of contentment, and a manifestation of joy in work and in relationships.